• Home

 • Yearly Top Tens

-Here’s a topic of conversation.
-In my Tony Gilroy piece, I mentioned how “Michael Clayton” was one of the best debut films of the 21st Century.
+EARLIER: Here’s a topic of conversation.
+In my Tony Gilroy piece, I mentioned how “Michael Clayton” was one of the best debut films of the 21st century.
 What are the other ones?

 This reminds me of the time Guillermo del Toro called Celine Song’s “Past Lives” the best film debut he’s seen in the last twenty years.
 Song’s sophomore effort, “Materialists,” which is set for release this summer, already looks like a disappointment.

-The sophomore curse also infected Laszo Nemes who wowed Cannes in 2015 with his holocaust stunner “Son of Saul.”
-His second film, “Sunset,” was rejected by Cannes in 2018, and instead premiered at the Venice Film Festival a few months later to muted reception.
+The sophomore curse also infected László Nemes, who wowed Cannes in 2015 with his Holocaust stunner “Son of Saul.”
+His second film, “Sunset,” was rejected by Cannes in 2018 and instead premiered at the Venice Film Festival a few months later to a muted reception.

-Limiting myself to just the 21st Century, my 10 picks for best directorial debuts would be Laszlo Nemes’ “Son of Saul,” Steve McQueen’d “Hunger,” Todd Field’s “In the Bedroom,” Tony Gilroy’s “Michael Clayton,” Bennett Miller’s “Capote,” Joshua Oppenheimer’s “The Act of Killing,” Trey Edward Shults’ “Krisha,” Ari Aster’s “Hereditary,” Kenneth Lonergan’s “You Can Count On Me,” and Jordan Peele’s “Get Out.”
+Limiting myself to just the 21st century, my 10 picks for best directorial debuts would be László Nemes’ “Son of Saul,” Steve McQueen’s “Hunger,” Todd Field’s “In the Bedroom,” Tony Gilroy’s “Michael Clayton,” Bennett Miller’s “Capote,” Joshua Oppenheimer’s “The Act of Killing,” Trey Edward Shults’ “Krisha,” Ari Aster’s “Hereditary,” Kenneth Lonergan’s “You Can Count On Me,” and Jordan Peele’s “Get Out.”

 It’s time for our readers to chime in.
 What have been the best first films of the 21st century?